Electronic Timestamping: Definition and Usage

 Is a system timestamp enough?

-No. A local timestamp can be altered.
+No. A local timestamp can be modified.
 Only a trusted third party has probative value.

 Do I have to pay for qualified timestamping?